 - If you love knitting and want to try knitting one of these yourself, get this book of knitting patterns!

 Side note: ever since discovering this Harry Potter Knitting Pattern book, I’ve been dying to pick up knitting myself!
+Who knew there were so many fun patterns and Nordic sweaters you could knit yourself?

 25 Norwegian Sweaters You Must Have for your Norway Trip (or just because they are comfy)